Nonreciprocal conversion between radio-frequency and optical photons with an optoelectromechanical system: Conclusions

 \section{Conclusions}

-In conclusion, we have analyzed the possibility of achieving non-reciprocal transmission and rf-to-optical conversion in an optoelectromechanical system composed of an optical cavity, a rf LC-circuit and two mechanical resonators.
+In conclusion, we analyzed the possibility of achieving non-reciprocal transmission and conversion between optical and rf photons in an optoelectromechanical system composed of an optical cavity, a rf LC-circuit and two mechanical resonators.

-In this system the mechanical resonators mediate an indirect interaction between optical cavity and LC circuit. and the non-reciprocity relies on the interference between different transmission processes mediated by the two mechanical resonators and which result in different relative phases in the forward and backward directions.
+In this system the mechanical resonators mediate an indirect interaction between optical cavity and LC circuit, and the non-reciprocity relies on the interference between different transmission processes mediated by the two mechanical resonators and which result in different relative phases in the forward and backward directions.

-We have demonstrated that non-reciprocity is achievable also when only three fields (two optical and one rf) are used to drive the system.
+We demonstrated that non-reciprocity is achievable also when only three fields (two optical and one rf) are used to drive the system.
+This is possible because of the relatively small frequency of the rf mode, which is comparable to the frequencies of the mechanical resonators.
+In this case, counter rotating terms of the rf driving field may play the role of the fourth pump used in Refs.~\cite{Xu2016,Peterson,Bernier}.
+Moreover we showed that, for sufficiently large cooperativity, the non-reciprocal transduction is perfect in both directions, with the mechanical noise which affects only the isolated port, and the input noise which is perfectly transmitted in the allowed direction.
+In particular, when the parameters are tuned to suppress the rf-to-optical transmission, this system can realize a quantum-limited optical-to-rf converter.